Germany captain Alexandra Popp retires from national team – DW – 09/30/2024

 German captain Alexandra Popp announced her retirement from international football on Monday.

-The striker brought an end to her 14-year national career, during which she scored 67 goals in 144 appearances and won an Olympic gold medal in 2016 and finished as runners-up at the 2022 Women's Euros.
+The striker brought an end to her 14-year national career, during which she scored 67 goals in 144 appearances and won an Olympic gold medal in 2016 and finished as a runnerup at the 2022 Women's Euros.

 "I always stressed that my gut would make the decision, and now it has.
-After long, tearful deliberations, I have decided with a heavy heart to end my national team career.," Popp said in a tearful video.
+After long, tearful deliberations, I have decided with a heavy heart to end my national team career," Popp said in a video.

-"I had the good fortune and the great honor of wearing the German national team jersey with pride for a total of 18 years, including almost fourteen and a half years in the A team."
+"I had the good fortune and the great honor of wearing the German national team jersey with pride for a total of 18 years, including almost 14 1/2 years in the A team."

-Popp will play her final match for Germany on Monday, October 28, when Germany will host Australia in Duisburg.
+Popp will play her final match for Germany on Monday, October 28, when Germany hosts Australia in Duisburg.

 International career plagued by injury